Mallorca: Seven dead in midair collision on Spanish island | DW | 25.08.2019

 Spain's caretaker prime minister, Pedro Sanchez, sent his condolences on Twitter to the victims' families.

-Mallorca is one of three islands that make up the Balearics, which lie in the Mediterannean Sea off Spain's eastern coast.
+Mallorca is one of three islands that make up the Balearics, which lie in the Mediterranean Sea off Spain's eastern coast.

 The largest of the Balearics, Mallorca is a hugely popular summer holiday destination, especially with Spanish, German and British tourists.